polyfy/polylith/readme.md

            ...
 ```

-...we can compile the environment by giving the `aot` alias:
+...we can compile the project by giving the `aot` alias:
 ```sh
 clj -A:aot
 ```